Seamlessly Unifying Attributes and Items: Conversational Recommendation for Cold-Start Users

 \subsubsection{Implementation Details}

 The working process includes offline and online stages.
-In the offline stage, we use the records of all existing users to train the users, items and attributes embedding using the FM proposed in \cite{lei20estimation}.
+In the offline stage, we use the records of all existing users (training set) to train the users, items and attributes embedding using the FM proposed in \cite{lei20estimation}.
 The training objective is to rank the user's preferred items and attributes higher using the FM proposed in \cite{lei20estimation}.
 It is optimized using SGD with a regularization strength of 0.001.

 In the online stage, we run the ConTS on the testing set.
 Specifically, we let our ConTS interact with the new user simulator described in Section \ref{user_simu}.
-The dialogue sessions are simulated using user--item interaction histories simulated in the testing set.
-We set the values of user's feedback in our model as follows:$~{r_{fail\_rec}} = -0.15, {r_{fail\_ask}} = -0.03, {r_{suc\_ask}} = 5,{r_{suc\_rec}} = 5$; besides, the hyperparameters are set as $l=0.01$ and $k=10$.
-The dimension $d$ is set to 64 for embeddings for items, attributes and users
+The dialogue sessions are simulated using user--item historical records simulated in the testing set.
+The parameters of ConTS are tuned on the simulated conversations from validation set.
+The values of user's feedback in ConTS is searched in the range of [-8, 8] and we apply grid search to find the optimal settings.
+We find that the absolute value of positive feedback should be larger while the absolute value of negative feedback should be smaller for better performance.
+Specifically, the optimal parameters are set as follows:$~{r_{fail\_rec}} = -0.15, {r_{fail\_ask}} = -0.03, {r_{suc\_ask}} = 5,{r_{suc\_rec}} = 5$; besides, the hyperparameters are set as $l=0.01$ and $k=10$.
+Following EAR \cite{lei20estimation}, the dimension $d$ is set to 64 for embeddings for items, attributes and users.